kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/02-real-world-apps/10-creating-a-boilerplate-project/114-create-graphql-boilerplate.md

   UPDATED
   DELETED
 }

-type PostSubscriptionPayload {
-  mutation: MutationType!
-  node: Post
-}

-type CommentSubscriptionPayload {
-  mutation: MutationType!
-  node: Comment
-}
 ```

-* We comment Subscription type out because it is empty and invalid but we keep it in case we need to use it
+* We comment `Subscription` type out because it is empty and invalid but we keep it in case we need to use it
-* We also need to comment out the Subscription inside our resolvers inside `index.js`
+* We also need to comment out the `Subscription` inside our resolvers inside `index.js`

 ```
+import { extractFragmentReplacements } from 'prisma-binding';
+import Query from './Query';
+import Mutation from './Mutation';
+// import Subscription from './Subscription'; // comment this out

 // MORE CODE

 const resolvers = {